Fill a gallon jar or clear pitcher with 3 quarts of cold water, and add tea bags (I like to tie all of the bags at the top and drop them in together).

-Bring additional 1 cup of water to a boil in a medium saucepan, add sugar and citrus peel.
+Bring the additional 1/2 cup of water to a boil in a medium saucepan, add sugar and citrus peel.
 Stir to dissolve sugar and bring to a boil.
 Reduce heat to low, cover and simmer for about 30 minutes.

 Remove peel from sugar water, and let cool.